freac212/shrimp-bot/readme.md

 ### 2. Find a location to setup your Diggy Boi (Still not 100% on that name..)
   Setup it's starting location with the necessary chests and speaker blocks.
-  The bot digs in a "Clockwise" motion, always starting from bottom left and ending at the top right.
+  The bot digs in a "Zig-Zag Clockwise" motion, always starting from bottom left and ending at the top right.
 So you'll want to place the bot just like in the example below.
   Example of a 3x3 digging area:
   ```
   S: Start block